It’s time we think a little differently about analytics.

 Amplitude’s Approach to Marketing Analytics

-Amplitude’s approach to event-based data originated from the struggles of the early commercial web, where marketing analytics mostly measured clicks, identified traffic sources, and tracked a few conversion rates.
+Amplitude’s approach to event-based analytics and data originated from the struggles of the early commercial web, where marketing analytics mostly measured clicks, identified traffic sources, and tracked a few conversion rates.

 Amplitude imagines the function of analytics differently.
 By tying metrics to event-based triggers, integrating more first-party data sources, and making data exploration easy, marketers can ask and answer much bigger questions about user behavior like retention, lifetime customer value, and long-term ROI.
 You’ll appreciate that when designing marketing strategies or creating tech solutions.